ncclient/ncclient/docs/source/extending.rst

 Extending ncclient
 ==================

+**TODO**

-Here it is briefly discussed how new transport mappings and new operations can be added.
+Here it is discussed how new transport mappings and new operations can be added.